morph-l2/morph-doc/docs/quick-start/2-wallet-setup.md

 - Installation: MetaMask can be installed from their [official website](https://metamask.io/download/).
-- Importing Configurations: To set up MetaMask for Morph Testnet, click the "add to wallet" buttons on the Morph Testnet homepage.
+- Importing Configurations: To set up MetaMask for Morph Testnet, click the "add to wallet" button on the [https://explorer-holesky.morphl2.io/](Morph Holesky block explorer page).
 This will automatically import the chain ID and RPC URLs for the Morph Testnet.
 - Using Ethereum Holesky Testnet: Morph Testnet utilizes the Ethereum Holesky testnet as its underlying L1, which is already configured in MetaMask by default.
 To access it, enable "Show/hide test networks" in the MetaMask network selection dropdown.